lewmilburn/lewmilburn/README.md

 # Hi there 👋

-I'm Lewis, a 2nd Year Computer Science student at the University of Plymouth.
+I'm Lewis, a MSc Cyber Security student at the University of Plymouth.

 ## 🔭 I’m currently working on: